 Celebrating the moments of our lives in fika fashion over several cups of strong coffee, we found ourselves slightly buzzing from the combination of caffeine, Bailey’s, and the pure excitement of being out of town.

-The parking area for guests was at the opposite end of the courtyard.
+Parking areas for visitors was at the opposite end of the courtyard.
 The roosting of what seemed to be thousands of birds in the bamboo trees lining the entire back of the courtyard produced a loud and eerie soundtrack.

-One would think in our comings and goings that at least one of us would have noticed the large garden statue standing at the far end of the courtyard.
+In our comings and goings neither one of us had noticed the large concrete garden statue standing at the far end of the courtyard.

 With a brisk breeze kicking up and the gift of dipping fall temps, Dave thought moving the car closer to the guest house a good idea.
-I told him I was almost finished getting ready, and I would meet him at the top of the stairs.
+I told him when I was finished getting ready I would meet him at the top of the stairs.

 The front door of the guest house was made of solid wood, and was as wide as it was tall.
 A high pitch squeak at mid open (or close) let you know someone was coming in or going out.